unforswearing/lnks/README.md

 ## To Do / Roadmap

-As of march 2025 `lnks` is currently being rewritting for version 2.
+As of march 2025 `lnks` is currently being rewritten for version 2.
 These updates will allow lnks to operate as a "url triage" tool that can help you move urls from Chrome / Safari to other command line tools or output urls in various formats.

 Version 2 of `lnks` will be a stripped-down iteration of the script that removes redundant options (`--copy`, `--save`) and external (web/API-based) services (`--instapaper`, `--pinboard`).
 The `--pdf` option was also removed as `wkhtmltopdf` is currently unmaintained, and `lnks` is best at reformatting urls not pdf generation.